Greetings to you, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 You know, now they're sterilizing the planes and doing all that.

-Well, I don't know about you, but there's nothing I trust that comes out of Washington anymore.
+Well, I don't know about you, but there's nothing that I trust that comes out of Washington anymore.

 Yeah, well, I've been that way for a while.

-But but I but because no, no, it's it's it's not personal.
+But because, no, no, it's not personal.

 It's because I know that this bunch especially politicizes everything.